Shaquille O'Neal: Music career

 Beginning in 1993, O'Neal began to compose rap music.
 He released five studio albums and one compilation album.
 Although his rapping abilities were criticized at the outset, one critic credited him with "progressing as a rapper in small steps, not leaps and bounds".
 His 1993 debut album, Shaq Diesel, received platinum certification from the RIAA.

 O'Neal was featured alongside Michael Jackson as a guest rapper on "2 Bad", a song from Jackson's 1995 album HIStory.
 He contributed three tracks, including the song "We Genie", to the Kazaam soundtrack.
 O'Neal was also featured in Aaron Carter's 2001 hit single "That's How I Beat Shaq".
 Shaq also appears in the music video for the release.

 Shaquille O'Neal conducted the Boston Pops Orchestra at the Boston Symphony Hall on December 20, 2010.

 O'Neal also started DJing in the 1980s at LSU.

 In 2016, O'Neal lip synced the B-52s song "Love Shack" on the television show Lip Sync Battle.
 Since the second word of the song's title sounds just like O'Neal's famous nickname, host LL Cool J pointed out that O'Neal was singing a "love song to himself."

-O'Neal produces electronic dance music and tours the world under the stage name DJ Diesel (stylized in all caps).
+O'Neal produces electronic dance music and tours the world under the stage name DJ Diesel.
+On June 7, 2023, O'Neal released his first single as DJ Diesel from his debut album Gorilla Warfare, titled "Bang Your Head" in collaboration with Hairitage.
+The album was released on August 18.

 In July 2017, O'Neal released a diss track aimed at LaVar Ball, the father of NBA point guard Lonzo Ball.
 The three-minute song was released in response to Ball claiming he and his younger son LaMelo, would beat O'Neal and his son Shareef in a game of basketball.

-On October 23, 2021, O'Neal performed as DJ Diesel on the bassPOD stage at the 2021 Electric Daisy Carnival in Las Vegas, Nevada.

-On July 4, 2022, O'Neal performed as DJ Diesel at the Jersey City 4th of July Festival with Flo Rida.

-On June 7, 2023, O'Neal released his first single as DJ Diesel from his debut album Gorilla Warfare, titled "Bang Your Head" in collaboration with Hairitage.
-The album was released on August 18.

-He contributed a verse to the rapper Redman's track "Lite It Up" from the Muddy Waters Too album, released December 24, 2024.